elskwid/virtus/docs/Overview.md

 Virtus features include an [attribute DSL](#), [constructor semantics](#), and [mass assignment of attributes](#).
 Typically, these features are mixed-in to Ruby classes or modules, and configured with the Virtus custom [builder extension interface](#).

 The builder interface was built with three main use cases in mind: Models, Modules, and Value Objects.
+For a more in depth explanation of each see the "example" links below.

 ### Models